-The email template below can be used by liaisons, service providers, and financial aid administrators to inform students experiencing homelessness that the 2022-2023 FAFSA is now available, and specific steps to help them complete the application.
-We make this resource available as a template that may be edited to meet the specific needs of your students and your organization/school.
+The email template below can be used by school district liaisons, high school counselors, service providers, and financial aid administrators to inform students that the FAFSA is available, and specific steps to help them complete the application.
+We made this resource available as a template that may be edited to meet the specific needs of your students and your organization/school.

 Subject line: It’s FAFSA Time!

 The 2024-2025 FAFSA is now open!
 Did you know that the earlier you apply, the more money for school you can get?
 This year in particular because of the FAFSA delay, there is a shorter amount of time to make an informed financial decision about which college to attend.
 Check your institution’s priority deadline and fill out the FAFSA as soon as you can.

 Please see below for steps you should take and things to consider.
 Reach out to [INSERT NAME HERE] if you’d like help completing your application.

 Step 1.
 Determine if You Need to Include Parental Information

 If you meet any of the following eligibility requirements, you are an independent student and do not need to include parental information on the FAFSA.